-It can be said that the Islamic conquest of Egypt was in the eighteenth year of migration, which is the year corresponding to the year 640 A.D during the caliphate of Umar ibn al-Khattab – may Allah be pleased with him – and the leader of the conqueror was shrewd Arab companion Amr ibn al-As – may Allah be pleased with him – and he took the path To the Mediterranean coast, he reached Al-Arish and conquered it without any significant resistance.
+It can be said that the Islamic conquest of Egypt was in the eighteenth year of migration, which is the year corresponding to 640 A.D. during the caliphate of Umar ibn al-Khattab - may Allah be pleased with him - and the leader of the conqueror was the wily Arab companion Amr ibn al-As, may Allah be pleased with him, and he took the road to the Mediterranean coast, reached Al-Arish and conquered it without any significant resistance.

 During the reign of the second rightly guided Caliph Umar ibn al-Khattab, the Arab Muslim leader, Amr ibn al-As, conquered Egypt to become part of the Islamic Caliphate.
 The Islamic conquest of Egypt after Muslims conquered Palestine from the hands of the Romans in order to secure both conquests, the caliph Umar ibn Al-Khattab didn't allow the Islamic armies to proceed in Africa.
 As for the leader Amr ibn al-As, he was fond of Egypt before adopting the Islamic faith, and after he defeated the Romans in the Battle of Ajnadeen, the caliph asked for permission to enter Egypt, which the Caliph initially refused.
 Soon after, Amr bin Al-Aas agreed and sent him supplies.
 Amr bin Al-Aas went to his army.
 Proceeding towards Egypt via the military land road, he passed by Sinai through Al-Arish and Al-Farma, then besieged and captured Babylon Castle, and Egypt was ruled at that time.